CLOSE SEARCH

 Performance - minimum performance thresholds to maintain exclusivity, consequences for failing to meet requirements, measurement metrics and reporting obligations.

 Enforcing exclusivity agreements can present challenges, particularly when proving financial loss.
-Courts typically require clear evidence of actual financial loss rather than theoretical harm, which necessitates detailed documentation of opportunity costs and wasted expenditure.
+Courts typically require clear evidence of actual financial loss.

 A significant risk is that counterparties may deliberately breach agreements when the anticipated gain from dealing with another party substantially exceeds potential damages they could be liable for.